sematic-ai/sematic/docs/github.md

 Once you're on the page to create a new token, you need to fill out the following:

-- **Name**: A simple name for the token's purpose, like "Sematic Commit Checker"
+- **Name**: A simple name for the token's purpose, like "Sematic Commit Checker".
 - **Expiration**: The duration that the token will be valid for.
 When this time expires, you will need to generate a new token and configure Sematic to use it.
 It's thus best to set it for long enough that you won't be too inconvenienced by replacing it.